 How the Power Distance Measure Is Used

 The power distance statistic is used to find out how much people at every level of a social hierarchy accept their position in it and the setup of the hierarchy how it is right now.
 It is a judgment of satisfaction or dissatisfaction of the hierarchy based on the subject’s place within it.
 Power distance is a subjective measure, and there is no way to examine it objectively.
-Power distance was constructed by Geert Hofstede, a Dutch psychologist.
-It is one of six measures of culture and how individuals fit into and feel about the society in which they live or participate.

 Applications of Power Distance

 According to Clearly Cultural, the applications of power distance include evaluating hierarchies and how societies change over time.
 Within those applications, scientists can also discover how the individuals in those hierarchies or societies feel about the changes as those changes take place.
 Power distance affects what is normal or perceived as normal in a society or culture.
 Researchers use it to study rates of acceptance of cultural norms or expectations and to determine what the consequences are when a culture or hierarchy changes.

 What is power distance in culture?
 There are many ways to use power distance in social research and industrial and organizational psychology.
 One example of power distance in social research is comparing income inequality.
 In some places, the power distance of income inequality is low.
 This means that there is a small spread between the richest and the poorest of people in society.
 Austria is an example of a low power distance country on this measure.
 Saudi Arabia is a high power distance country.

 In psychology, power distance can be used to measure workplaces.
 In a high power distance organization, there is generally a centralization of decision making as a result of a rigid hierarchy.
 Leaders at the top have significantly more power than their general workforce.
 Formal communication chains and a strong command structure are typical in these types of organizations.
 High power distance culture examples include: